 Can you use the Microsoft Surface Earbuds in mono mode?

 You can listen in mono mode with either earbud, but there’s a technicality to this: in order to use the left earbud in mono mode, the right earbud must be nearby, even if it’s inactive and in the case.
-I tried to leave my apartment with just the left earbud, and audio playback cut out and dropped completely.
-It took me a bit to realize this issue had nothing to do with my Samsung Galaxy S10e, and instead had everything to do with the fact that the case (and right bud) was out of connection range.
+When I leave my building with just the left earbud and leave the case and right bud in my apartment, audio playback cut out and dropped completely.

 How long does the battery last?